jdockerty/networking-101/README.md

 **TCP**

 TCP is a connection-oriented transport mechanism used to guarantee segment delivery across a network.
-TCP is a very feature-rich protocol, providing features such as:
+TCP is a very feature-rich protocol providing:
 * Reliable delivery through Acknowledgement packets
 * Multiplexing via port numbers
 * In-order delivery